Osprey Cam

 2016: One chick born (ringed PK6)

-2017: Cullen was ousted and replaced by a younger male bird Franky (FK4).
+2017: Cullen was ousted and replaced by a younger male bird Frankie (FK4).
 Due to this change, there were no chicks in 2017.

-2018: Franky and Angel successfully bred two chicks (JR9 and JT0)
+2018: Frankie and Angel successfully bred two chicks (JR9 and JT0)

 2019: Two more chicks born (ringed JT4 and JT5)